Bashirkazimi/Help-a-hematologist-out-Challenge/README.md

 # Help a hematologist challenge

+We placed third at the [Help a hematologist out challenge](https://helmholtz-data-challenges.de/web/challenges/challenge-page/93/overview).
+Here is the solution.

 ## Training Cycle-GAN for domain adaptation

 We used the Cycle-GAN model to train a generator for generating Mat_19/Ace_20 images from WBC1 images and vice versa.